 Silverfish Magazine is seeking emerging Toronto-based artists and writers to participate in the 2022 Silverfish Artist and Writer Program, taking place January to March of 2022.
-Workshops and meetings will take place online over a three hour period on Saturdays, with the possibility of face-to-face meetings over the course of the 8 week program.
+Workshops and meetings will take place online over a three-hour period, with the possibility of face-to-face meetings over the course of the 8 week program.
 Participants can expect a 3-5 hour workload outside of group workshops.

 The Silverfish Artist and Writer Program is a peer-oriented workshop series that pairs artists and writers to produce new work through skill-sharing and interdisciplinary collaboration.
 Selected participants will develop their practices through reading groups, critiques, peer editing, collective making, and workshops tailored to participants’ interests.
 Participants will have the opportunity to host public workshops in their chosen creative forms.
 The program will culminate in the production of Silverfish Magazine 002, published by Hearth, which will showcase the artworks and writings produced during the program.
 The selected participants will be paid a $550 fee for the work they produce as a part of this program.
 The Silverfish Artist and Writer Program is committed to prioritizing marginalized voices, particularly those from within 2SLGBTQ+ and BIPOC communities.
 We encourage applicants to self-identify in their applications.